sanghyun-son/EDSR-PyTorch/README.md

   * Added pre-trained scale 2 baseline model.
   * This code now only saves the best-performing model by default.
 For MDSR, 'the best' can be ambiguous.
 Use --save_models argument to save all the intermediate models.
   * PyTorch 0.3.1 changed their implementation of DataLoader function.
 Therefore, I also changed my implementation of MSDataLoader.
 You can find it on feature/dataloader branch.

+* Feb 23, 2018
+  * With a new ``code/data/DIV2K.py`` code, one can easily create new data class for super-resolution.
+  * New binary data pack.
+(Please remove the ``DIV2K_decoded`` folder from your dataset if you have.)
+  * With ``--ext bin``, this code will automatically generates and saves the binary data pack that corresponds to previous ``DIV2K_decoded``.
+(This requires huge RAM (~45GB, Swap can be used.), so please be careful.)
+  * If you cannot make the binary pack, just use the default setting (``--ext img``).

+  * Fixed a bug that PSNR in the log and PSNR calculated from the saved images does not match.
+  * Now saved images have better quality!
+(PSNR is ~0.1dB higher than the original code.)
+  * Added performance comparison between Torch7 model and PyTorch models.

 ## Dependencies
 * Python (Tested with 3.6)